ag-ayush/ag-ayush.github.io/_posts/2018-05-18-My-Linux-Setup.md

 layout: post
 title: "My Linux Setup"
 date: 2018-05-18
 excerpt: "I picked up Linux as my daily driver when I started college, nearly a year ago.
-Coding and using tools such as git felt much more natural on Linux than they ever did on Windows.
-After a few months of getting used to Linux, I decided to explore customizing Linux, and this blog explores the outcome."
+Coding and using tools such as git felt much more natural on it than they ever did on Windows.
+After a few months of getting used to Linux, I decided to customize it, and this blog explores the outcome."
 image: "/images/setup.jpg"
 ---
 ## Distro